 The combination of asparagus and prosciutto is a classic one.
-The saltiness and creaminess of the prosciutto works beautifully with the crisp, fresh flavor of the asparagus.
+The saltiness and creaminess of the prosciutto work beautifully with the crisp, fresh flavor of the asparagus.

+Asparagus is obviously very healthy, and eggs are nutritious.
 As far as cured meats go, prosciutto is actually one of the better ones.
-While high in sodium, it’s relatively easy to find prosciutto that contains just pork and salt, with no additives and preservatives.
+While high in sodium, it’s relatively easy to find prosciutto that contains just pork and salt, with no nitrites, additives, and preservatives.

 Prosciutto wrapped asparagus is often served as an appetizer.
 But if you add a poached egg or two, you get a wonderful, filling, delicious lunch or brunch.
 It’s actually one of my favorite lunches!

 What to do with leftovers?

 You can keep leftovers of the asparagus and prosciutto in the fridge, in an airtight container, for up to 4 days.
 Reheat them in the microwave, covered, on 50% power.
 As for poached eggs, I never tried keeping those, although this article says it’s possible.
 Try at your own risk! 🙂

 - 12 medium asparagus spears, tough ends trimmed